icssc/ZotMeal/README.md

    http://localhost:3000/events.get
    ```

-10. View the local website at <http://localhost:8081> and/or with the [Expo Go mobile app](https://expo.dev/client).
-   As you make changes to the Expo application, those changes will be automatically
-   reflected on the local website as well as the mobile app.
+10. View the local website at <http://localhost:8081>.
+If no data is displayed, make sure there is data in you local DB (scroll down to see how to pull data).

 ### Troubleshooting